-The resulting stream contents of , are shown in Figure 34, along with contextSwitchWithNames again from the Join section for comparison.
-Notice that across the two tables E.g., the first event in for Cpu 1, Process 1, “Word”, has a valid time interval from [1, 121); the event for the subsequent context switch on the same core in contextSwitchWithNames for Cpu 1, Process 2 “Internet Explorer”, has a valid time interval from [120, 121).
+The resulting stream contents of shiftedClippedContextSwitch, are shown in Figure 34, along with contextSwitchWithNames again from the Join section for comparison.
+Notice that consecutive context switches share one chronon of time across the two tables.
+E.g., the first event in shiftedClippedContextSwitch for Cpu 1, Process 1, “Word”, has a valid time interval from [1, 121); the event for the subsequent context switch on the same core in contextSwitchWithNames for Cpu 1, Process 2 “Internet Explorer”, has a valid time interval from [120, 121).
 These share exactly one chronon of time – [120, 121), while no other event for Cpu 1 overlaps this range.